dustinpfister/blog_posts/_posts/js-settimeout.md

 ### 1.2 - Delay the call of a function with setTimeout

+So not it might be called for to start out with just a really basic example of the set time out method.
 So to just simply delay the call of a function I just need to pass the function, and the amount of time when calling setTimeout like this.

 ```js
 var func = function(){